eProsima/Fast-DDS-docs/docs/installation/binaries/binaries_windows.rst

 * tinyxml2.6.0.0.nupkg

-After downloading these package, open an administrative shell and execute the following command:
+After downloading these package, open an administrative shell with *PowerShell* and execute the following command:

 .. code-block:: bash